↑ What is Greyline propagation?

 Greyline map

-The twilight zone is a "sweet spot" for HF radio transmission, allowing signals to travel further with less attenuation due to the reflective layers E and F, while the absorbing layer (D) is inactive.
+The twilight zone is a "sweet spot" for HF radio transmission, allowing signals to travel further with less attenuation due to the reflective regions E and F, while the absorbing region (D) is inactive.

 Greyline propagation can be particularly advantageous for long-distance communication, as it allows radio waves to travel further than they might otherwise.
 However, it is a relatively short-lived phenomenon, lasting only a few hours each day as the Earth rotates and the grey line moves.
 In addition, the specific conditions of the ionosphere can affect the behavior of radio waves during greyline propagation, and not all frequencies may work equally well during this time.